 Web Inspection Interface

-The ngrok agent ships with a realtime inspection interface which allows you to see what traffic is sent to your application server and what responses your server is returning.
+The ngrok agent ships with a realtime inspection interface which allows you to see what traffic is sent to your upstream service and what responses it is returning.

 Every HTTP request through your tunnels will be displayed in the inspection interface.
 After you start the ngrok agent, open http://localhost:4040 in a browser on the same machine.
 You will see all of the details of every request and response including the time, duration, source IP, headers, query parameters, request payload and response body as well as the raw bytes on the wire.

 The inspection interface has a few limitations.
 If an entity-body is too long, ngrok may only capture the initial portion of the request body.
 Furthermore, ngrok does not display provisional 100 responses from a server.